Fernando2706/Fernando2706/README.md

 ### Hello everybody! 👋

  Welcome to my GitHub profile, I am very grateful that you are watching, I hope it is to your liking.
-I am a computer engineering student at the Antonio de Nebrija University, specialized in full-stack development, ML, AI and blockchain.
+I am a computer engineering student at the Antonio de Nebrija University, specializing in full-stack development, ML, AI and blockchain.

 ![Profile views](https://komarev.com/ghpvc/?username=Fernando2706)